 At one point in the essay Land hones in on Protestantism, specifically its American form and influence, and its ethic of moderation as the spiritual/philosophical beginning of the capitalist work ethic we’ve dug our heels into over the past several centuries (the logic of which, contra-Bataille, exalts utilitarianism and accumulation of resources).

 He distinguishes Protestantism from Catholicism, which is comparably ostentatious and devoted to more elaborate and excessive forms of worship.
-Consider the long list of impressive Catholic cathedrals that were the result of thousands of hours of often brutal labor, or more simply elaborate, decorated Catholic iconography.
+Consider the long list of impressive Catholic cathedrals that were the result of thousands of hours of often brutal labor, and the intricacy of Catholic iconography in general.

 The production of elaborate, massively time and energy consuming but ultimately “meaningless” (which Bataille throughout his work associates with sacredness, whereas the rational, utilitarian aspects of existence are profane) monuments like cathedrals seem to satisfy both the Veblenian instinct of workmanship as well as the Bataillean non-utilitarian expenditure.

 Likewise, the labor required for the production of a sacred monument might take on an element of the sacred itself— its trajectory is, despite being “labor,” ultimately sensuous as an act inextricable from the “product,” the monument, a sacred extravagance.

 The closing thoughts of Veblen’s Instinct contrast undesirable “mere” labor with the similarly physical but more attractive and socially respectable “labor” of warfare: “Physical irksomeness and distastefulness can be borne, if only the spiritual incentive is present.”
 This again recalls Bataille’s Durkheimian distinction between the profane realm of rational utilitarian activity and the sacred realm of ecstatic, violent and non-utilitarian action.

 Such “sacred labor” might be interesting in theorizing a societal application of Bataille’s solar economic principles while also accounting for Veblen’s (I think) undeniable theory of instinct toward industriousness.